ionab/Wk3_Day1_Homework/homework_glasgow.md

 9. The cinema would also like to make the Guardian movies a back to back feature.
 Update the 'Guardians of the Galaxy' show time from 15:30 to 21:00, and the 'Guardians of the Galaxy 2' show time from '16:30' to '22:00'.

 ##SQL document
+##update this to be...
-UPDATE title SET show_time = '21:00' WHERE name = 'Guardians of the Galaxy';
+UPDATE movies SET show_time = '21:00' WHERE title = 'Guardians of the Galaxy';
-UPDATE title SET show_time = '22:00' WHERE name = 'Guardians of the Galaxy 2';
+UPDATE movies SET show_time = '22:00' WHERE title = 'Guardians of the Galaxy 2';

 ##Terminal